GERMAN POLITICAL SYSTEM

 Like many countries - including Britain, France, and the USA - Germany has two major party groupings, one Centre-Right and the other Centre-Left.

 The Centre-Right grouping comprises two political parties that operate in different parts of the country so that there is no direct electoral competition between them.
 The Christian Democratic Union (CDU) operates in all the Länder except Bavaria, while the Christian Social Union (CSU) operates only in Bavaria.
 These parties are most popular among rural, older, conservative and Christan voters.
-The CDU is led by Angela Merkel, while the CSU is led by Horst Seehofer.
+The CDU is led by Annegret Kramp-Karrenbauer (known as AKK), while the CSU is led by Horst Seehofer.
 In the federal election of September 2017, the CDU/CSU grouping won the largest number of seats: 246.

 The Centre-Left party is the Social Democratic Party (SPD in German).
 This the oldest party in Germany and it is strongest in industrial western Germany.
-It is led by Martin Schulz.
 In the last federal election, it only won 153 seats which was the poorest result for the party since 1949.
+Following a particular bad performance in the European Parliament elections of May 2019, the leader resigned.
+A replacement leadership was only chosen in December 2019: Nobert Walter-Borjans and Saskia Esken - the first time that the party has had joint leaders.

 In the federal election of September 2017, more parties secured representation in the Bundestag than at any time since the introduction of the 5% hurdle in 1953.
 The other parties now represented in the Bundestag are: